grafana/agent/docs/configuration/tempo-config.md

       # Controls whether compression is enabled.
       [ compression: <string> | default = "gzip" | supported = "none", "gzip"]

       # Controls whether or not TLS is required.
-See https://godoc.org/google.golang.org/grpc#WithInsecure
       [ insecure: <boolean> | default = false ]

       # Disable validation of the server certificate.
 Only used when insecure is set